bytedance/byteps/README.md

 Below, we explain how to build and run BytePS by yourself.
 BytePS assumes that you have already installed one or more of the following frameworks: TensorFlow / PyTorch / MXNet.
 BytePS depends on CUDA and NCCL, and requires gcc>=4.9.
 If you are working on CentOS/Redhat and have gcc<4.9, you can try `yum install devtoolset-7` before everything else.

-### Build from wheel

-You can download our wheels and install.
-Please refer to [pip-list.md](docs/pip-list.md) for more instructions.

 ### Build from source code

 If the above does not contain your desired wheel resource, or you want to try building from source code: